 ABOUT THE JOURNAL

 Membership on the Journal is open to second- and third-year law students via application.
-University of Pennsylvania Law School students who are interested in joining the Journal must submit applications at the end of their first year.
+University of Pennsylvania Law School students who are interested in joining the Journal must submit applications.
 First- and second-year law students may also apply to certain board positions for their second and third year.

 Contact the Journal